redhat-developer-demos/openshift-pipelines-workshop/README.md

 The name "buildah" (line 15) is a built-in *ClusterTask* (line 16), a task that is built into the OpenShift Pipelines.
 You can see this and all the other ClusterTasks by running the command `tkn clustertask ls`.
 A ClusterTask is available across *all* namespaces in the OpenShift cluster, while tasks that we have created are limited to the namespace in which they are created.

 I'm using buildah to build the image.
 Since I have the file "Dockerfile" in my source code, this is an excellent choice.
 I can use the Dockerfile while developing and testing on my local machine, and then when I push the source to the git repo and use it in my pipeline, I can be assured the same build steps and resulting image will be used.
 I'm in control, and I like that.

+How to we know what resources the "buildah" ClusterTask needs?
+We can run the command `tkn clustertask describe buildah` to see the details.

 In line 30 we declare a task that we created (creating a Task happens later in this workshop).
 Notice line 36, which specifies that this task runs only *after* the task "image-build" is completed.